LeonardoBerti00/Deep-Learning-Models-for-financial-time-serie-forecasting-with-LOB-Data/README.md

 To run the code you just have to unzip the dataset and change the data path, then the notebook will do the rest, including the training and testing.

 # Experiment Setup
-The LOBSTER dataset, which you can find on \textit{lobsterdata.com}, contains the LOB of a trading day (2012/06/21) of the following stocks: Apple, Microsoft, Intel, Amazon and Google, all very liquid stocks; the total samples are 2,110,860.
+The LOBSTER dataset, contains the LOB of a trading day (2012/06/21) of the following stocks: Apple, Microsoft, Intel, Amazon and Google, all very liquid stocks; the total samples are 2,110,860.
 The labeling method is the one proposed by Tsantekidis et al. in "Forecasting Stock Prices from the Limit Order Book using Convolutional Neural Networks".
-The method exploits the percentage change ($l_t$) of the average of the $k$ (horizon) mid-prices preceding and succeeding
+The method exploits the percentage change $l_t$ of the average of the $k$ (horizon) mid-prices preceding and succeeding
 $t$ to decide the direction, once a threshold $\alpha$ is decided, if $l_t > \alpha$ then it will be considered as an up trend with label $0$, if $l_t < -\alpha$ then it will be considered as a down trend with label $1$, while if $-\alpha \le l_t \le \alpha $ it will be considered as stationary and therefore without trend, with label 2.